MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ## WireGuard client key generation

 There are many different clients listed above.
-The concept below remains the same on each of them.
+The concept below remains the same for each of them.

 ### Generate a private key for this peer's client

 #### Use your GUI

 You can use any of the GUI clients to hit a button to generate a `Private Key` and a `Public Key`.

 Copy the Public Key.

-##### Windows Example
+##### Windows - Example

-In this example we'll be using the Official Windows WireGuard Client.
+In this example we'll be using the Official Windows WireGuard client.

 1. Heading over to the client machine.